 When Omaha Rollergirls are not on the track, they are assisting their community through involvement and volunteer work with organizations such as MOSAIC, Youth Emergency Services, Ted E. Bear Hollow, the American Cancer Society, Omaha Dog Parks, Methodist Heidi Wilke SANE/SART Program (Sexual Assault Nurse Examiner/Sexual Assault Response Team), Omaha Police Department, Patricia Hiatt Memorial Cancer Fund, Dominic Elkins Fund Raiser, Benson/Fontenelle Parks and the Special Olympics.
 They also dedicate their time and resources to training the future of Omaha Roller Girls and Roller Bros with Omaha Junior Roller Derby.
 Omaha Junior Roller Derby (OJRD) is co-ed team serving kids ages 8-17.
 Emphasizing sportsmanship, teamwork, perseverence, and leadership, OJRD strives to encourage their skaters to become great teammates and collaborators on the derby track, in the classroom, and beyond.
 If you know anyone that might be interested in joining the OJRD team please email email@example.com.

-2006: The Omaha Rollergirls formed and played first game at Skate Daze.
+2006: The Omaha Rollergirls (ORG) formed and played first game at Skate Daze.

 2008: Accepted as a full member of the WFTDA.

-2010: Powered through the WFTDA Regional Rankings moving from 15th ranked at beginning of the season to 9th by the end of the Regional Tournament.
+2010: Powered through the WFTDA Regional Rankings and moved from ranking 15th at beginning of the season to 9th by the end of the Regional Tournament.

 2011: Moved home games to the Mid-America Center in Council Bluffs and finished the season ranked 10th in the WFTDA Regional Rankings.

 2012: Entered the Regional Tournament ranked 8th and advanced to finish the season ranked 7th.